- Hug her

 - John and Aeryn engage in this, not just when either of them was in distress but when they showed affection in general.
 It was described by one reviewer as "more intimate than when they kiss".

-- Subverted when Scorpius-possessed John does this — then slams Aeryn's head into the wall, fracturing her skull.
+- Subverted when Scorpius-possessed John does this gesture — then slams Aeryn's head into the wall, fracturing her skull.

 - On Stargate Atlantis, this was the standard gesture of affection or business dealings, somewhere between a handshake and a kiss, for natives of the Pegasus galaxy, particularly the Athosians.
 Sheppard picked it up, usually doing it with Teyla.

-- A platonic example is shown in the Star Trek: Deep Space Nine episode "The Visitor" between Kira Nerys and Jake Sisko, with the former comforting the latter in an Alternate Timeline created by Benjamin Sisko getting stuck in subspace and being presumed dead.
+- Platonic example happens in episode "The Visitor" between Kira Nerys and Jake Sisko, with the former comforting the latter in an Alternate Timeline created by Benjamin Sisko getting stuck in subspace and being presumed dead.